MAHASIN1999/File-Management-System-Simulation/README.md

-# File-Management-System-Simulation
+# File-Management-System-Simulation and performance analysis.
-implemented and compared performance of different file structure simulations such as contiguous allocation, indexed allocation, linked allocation
+-Implemented and conducted performance analysis of various file structure simulations, including contiguous allocation, indexed allocation, linked allocation, and modified contiguous allocation.

-This program was made as a part of Assignement for the course CS588:Computer Systems Lab by Prof. Moumita Patra, IITG, CSE for semester Jan-May 2023 .
-Detailed Problem Statement can be found in Assignment6.pdf Question 2.

-THis program is meant to compare the performance of different file structures in terms of time complexity and internal and external fragmentations.
+-The project aims to evaluate time complexity, internal fragmentation, and external fragmentation across different file structure strategies.
+The simulation provides insights into the efficiency and trade-offs of each approach without directly impacting a real file management system architecture